Which is the best Asafoetida substitute?

 7. Sauteed Garlic

 What do I often do if I just have some garlic cloves at home?
-Saute it to make a new spice!
+Grab a decent saute pan and saute garlic to make a new spice!

 Sauteed garlic is a very crucial seasoning.
 Besides replacing Asafoetida, I also choose sauteed garlic for sauteed Kale, beans, or dishes decorations, etc.